The-Microservice-Dungeon/decisionlog/_decisions/time-format.md

 \-

 ## Resolution Details
-All dates exposed via APIs or events are recorded in the following format:
+All dates exposed via APIs or events are recorded in UTC in the following format:

 `yyyy-MM-dd'T'HH:mm:ss'Z'` --> `2007-12-24T18:21:03Z`